xot/ElectraOne/DOCUMENTATION.md

 Device appointments should be ignored when the remote controller is locked to a device (this is not something Live handles for you; your appointed device handler needs to take care of this).

 If your remote script supports device locking, ```can_lock_to_device``` should return ```True```.
 When a user locks the remote controller to a device, Live calls ```lock_to_device``` (with a reference to the device) and when the user later unlocks it Live calls ```unlock_from_device``` (again with a reference to the device).

+*Note: hot-swapping a device preset in Ableton apparently sets the appointed device, even if that device was already appointed, and thus hot swapping presets always triggers the appointed device listener.
+It also triggers the MIDI map to be rebuilt and the state to be refreshed.
+The latter is a happy coincidence because it automatically ensures the state of the preset on the E1 is updated.*

 ## Value mapping